X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Introduction

+Experimental studies can be broadly grouped into investigations of nozzle-exit phenomena and those probing the in-nozzle flow properties.
+Examples of the former include die swell and the temperature distribution at the nozzle exit \cite{colon_characterization_2023}.
+While such measurements are highly relevant for understanding print quality and process–property relationships, a complete process picture requires characterizing the flow inside the nozzle.

-Experimentally, pressure measurements within the nozzle are a common method to infer flow behaviour and validate models \cite{serdeczny_numerical_2020, kattinger_numerical_2022}.
+Pressure or temperature measurements within the nozzle \cite{anderegg_-situ_2019, coogan_-line_2019}, as well as feeding force measurements, are common approaches to infer in-nozzle behavior and assess model predictions \cite{serdeczny_experimental_2020, serdeczny_numerical_2020, kattinger_numerical_2022}.
 These setups offer crucial insights into the relationship between pressure loss and filament velocity and can even link the data to rheological material properties \cite{coogan_-line_2019}.
 However, like capillary rheometers, they infer flow properties solely from pressure measurements, without capturing the complete flow profile.
+Likewise, thermocouple measurements are intrinsically local and provide only an incomplete view of the temperature field, which is expected to vary with radius \cite{serdeczny_numerical_2020}.

-To gain more detailed insights, one experimental study introduced dye markers into the filament to track their distribution after passage through the nozzle, revealing valuable information on the melt deformation history \cite{peng_complex_2018}.
+To gain more detailed insights, one experimental study introduced dye markers into the filament to track their distribution after passage through the nozzle, revealing valuable information on the temperature history of the melt, namely that increasing filament velocity leads to more strongly non-isothermal conditions \cite{peng_complex_2018}.
 In another approach, a technique was developed that employs a glass nozzle in conjunction with a segmentally colored filament, enabling in-situ optical observation of the melt flow dynamics \cite{hong_-situ_2022}.
 Despite these advances, limitations remain—either due to the techniques not being in-situ or arising from thermal mismatches when using glass nozzles instead of metal ones.
-In our recent study we employed in-situ X-ray computed tomography (CT) to investigate an aluminum printer nozzle operating under steady-state conditions \cite{kattinger2023analysis}.
-By resolving the polymer-air interface of the continuously fed filament, we revealed that increasing the filament velocity reduces the contact area between the melt and the nozzle wall.
-While this experimental method helped to understand the melting mechanism, it does not contain information of the flow dynamics.
+In our recent study, we employed in-situ X-ray computed tomography (CT) to investigate an aluminum printer nozzle operating under steady-state conditions \cite{kattinger2023analysis}.
+By resolving the polymer–air interface of the continuously fed filament, we revealed that increasing the filament velocity reduces the contact area between the melt and the nozzle wall.
+Furthermore, by introducing tungsten powder as a contrast agent into the filament and alternating its extrusion with contrast-free filament, we were able to track the interface between the two phases as temporal markers.
+While this experimental method provided valuable insights into the melting mechanism, it cannot quantify the underlying hydrodynamics, including velocity fields and shear distributions within the melt, which are essential for a comprehensive understanding of the flow behavior.